The Insurance Underwriting Process Gap That's Costing You Broker Relationships

 Smaller firms tend to be nimble, adapting quickly to changing market conditions.
 But they often lack the data-driven infrastructure, automation, and underwriting resources needed to execute consistently across portfolios.
 Larger organizations, by contrast, have access to robust platforms and deep underwriting expertise, but often move slower due to bureaucratic complexity and legacy systems.

-For larger entities, connecting strategy and execution often requires major investments in technology, workflow integration, and organizational change management—initiatives that can take 18–24 months to implement and cost millions, with no guaranteed performance lift³.
+For larger entities, connecting strategy and execution often requires major investments in technology, workflow integration, and organizational change management.
+These initiatives can take 18–24 months to implement and cost millions, with no guaranteed performance lift³.
 Smaller players face different constraints: limited funding for enterprise tools, leaner teams, and challenges scaling insurance underwriting operations in line with growth.

 The result is a paradox.
 The players most equipped to execute sophisticated strategies often can’t move quickly enough, while the ones who can adapt quickly lack the infrastructure to execute comprehensively.